-On the inside of the right side it looks like the leather had to be re-stitched but this could very well be an exception of the review unit.
+On the inside of the right side, it looks like the leather had to be re-stitched but this could very well be an exception of the review unit.
 Even though the pads enclose the ears nicely, do not expect any isolation from any open-back headphones, for that matter.

 The PM2’s design features removable cables via 2.5mm connections on both sides.
-The PMx2 come with the same two cables as the Oppo.
+The PMx2 comes with the same two cables as the Oppo.
 The main cable is of very high quality, 3m in length and covered with cloth beneath the y-split.

 The Oppo design does naturally support balanced cables.
 I think it would have been a nice touch if Audio Zenith could have replaced the short cable with a balanced cable instead.

 Reading up – and also witnessing – all the troubles Alex went through to create a reference-quality sound, I also expected a reference tuning.
 While the headphones sound natural and coherent for the most part, I find them to be a bit on the warm side with a slight fullness in the midrange.

 The presentation is romantic and these headphones are a great support for an evening with a glass of red wine or a smooth bourbon.
 The treble is slightly recessed, though, and voices can take a step back while still having great body accentuated by a compelling low-end.

 The PMx2 are a great example of how neutral and natural don’t have to be exactly in-line.
 The tuning is very easy on the listener and it shies away from any harshness.
 The coloration is very mild and it does not take away from any details in the music.
 The PMx2 are warm but not dark.